JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Graphs.md

 ### Files

 Loading data from files is specified as shown below using the ##dnr:fromFile## property.
 File paths can either be absolute or may be relative.
-In the case of relative paths the resolution of the path can be controlled by introducing an [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.IPathResolver|IPathResolver]] implementation by setting the //PathResolver// property of the ##ConfigurationLoader##.
+In the case of relative paths the resolution of the path can be controlled by introducing an [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.IPathResolver|IPathResolver]] implementation by setting the `PathResolver` property of the ##ConfigurationLoader##.
 Files are expected to be RDF graphs in formats which dotNetRDF understands.

 {{{
 #!turtle